-Plan, design, engineer, and maintain public parking facilities or street infrastructure related to public parking.
-SFMTA is responsible for maintaining on- and off-street public parking facilities that serve San Francisco residents, visitors, and businesses.
-The Parking Program supports the planning, design, rehabilitation and construction of public parking garages, as well as street infrastructure and facilities related to public parking.
+The Parking program includes the planning, design, engineering, and maintenance of public parking facilities or street infrastructure related to public parking.
+The SFMTA is responsible for maintaining on- and off-street public parking facilities that serve San Francisco residents, visitors, and businesses.
+The Parking program supports the rehabilitation and construction of public parking garages, as well as street infrastructure and facilities related to public parking.
 This includes ensuring that parking garages are structurally sound, well-ventilated, and can withstand harsh weather and earthquake activity.
-SFMTA also ensures that parking structures are accessible and meet the requirements of the American's with Disabilities Act (ADA).
+SFMTA also ensures that parking structures are accessible and meet the requirements of the Americans with Disabilities Act (ADA).

-Project Name CIP ID Total Carryforward Budget CIP Total Total Elevator Modernizations, Garage Group 2 PK056 500,000 500,000 Parking Meter Replacement PK057 22,000,000 22,000,000 Total 22,500,000 22,500,000
+Project Name CIP ID Total Carryforward Budget CIP Total Total Elevator Modernizations, Garage Group 2 PK056 - 500,000 500,000 Parking Meter Replacement PK057 - 22,000,000 22,000,000 Total - 22,500,000 22,500,000